lucapcf/bootstrap/README.md

 * **Overwrite or delete existing files** in your home directory or other system locations.
 * **Break existing programs or configurations** due to conflicts or changes in dependencies.
 * **Lead to system instability or render your system unbootable** if not used carefully or if unforeseen issues arise.
+* **Prevent the repository from being renamed, relocated, or deleted** without breaking the symlinks and losing your configuration changes.

 **It is strongly recommended that you:**